AlexDralur/hangman-game-python/README.md

 # **The Hangman**
 ## **Overview**
 The Hangman is an application made on Python.
 It is a game that challenges the user to get the correct word within six chances.
-It time the user guesses incorrectly, a part of the doll is added to the hangman design, if all parts are completed the user loses the game.
+Each time the user guesses incorrectly, a part of the doll is added to the hangman design, if all parts are completed the user loses the game.

 ![Main screen screenshot](assets/images-docs/main_screen.png)
 ​